 Observing standards of cleanliness and handling is the first step to minimizing contamination.

 To be sure this critical step is effective, processors develop strict specimen collection protocol, called Sanitation Standard Operating Procedure (SSOP), that's specific to their business.
 Trained technicians monitor every area of the operation—warehouses, conveyor systems, countertops, walls, scales, and even drains and vents.

 Consistent monitoring can both confirm cleanliness or identify and control a contaminating pathogen.
 Puritan’s specimen collection devices for environmental sampling have been an answer for beverage bottlers.
 A nationally-recognized snack food producer also includes Puritan’s EnviroMax sampling kits as part of its testing protocol in multiple plants across the country.

 “Farm-to-fork” is a phrase used to describe the steps in the food supply chain, stringing from production to your table.
 Right in the middle of this chain is the critical link: protection through environmental sampling.
 Before you pick up your fork this Thanksgiving, a holiday we celebrate by sharing a meal with loved ones, maybe give thanks for food sanitation!

-To learn more about the proper food safety testing methods, download our free infographic below.
+To learn more about the proper food safety testing methods, download our environmental surface testing checklist below.